chrismainey/Mainard/content/authors/admin/_index.md

 Chris Mainey is a Data Scientist/Statistician/Analyst in Health Informatics.
 He is a member of the Healthcare Evaluation Data (HED) team at University Hospitals Birmingham NHS Foundation Trust (UHB).

 Chris' work focuses on modelling National Health Service (NHS) data.
 He works primarily in R and SQL Server, and has experience with various statistical modelling and machine learning techniques.
-He is currently finishing his PhD at UCL (and nervously awaiting viva...), focused on modelling methods for NHS incident reporting data.
+He is currently finishing his PhD at UCL, focused on modelling methods for NHS incident reporting data.

 Chris is an experienced trainer, presenter and post-grad teacher, keen on communicating health data, statistics and ML techniques to a variety of audiences.
 He leads a local R usergroup at UHB, and is keen to promote R awareness and adoption in the NHS.